mnizic/Operation-Systems-2-Project/README.md

 # Operation-Systems-2-Project
 Project I made for the course "Operation Systems 2" at Faculty of Organization and Informatics.
 I used .NET and WinForms to implement the solution.

-The task was as follows:

-Implement a program that enables:
+The task was to mplement a program that enables:

 * Creation and storage of cryptographic keys in the files secret_key.txt, public_key.txt, and private_key.txt
 * Encryption and decryption of the selected file using symmetric and asymmetric algorithms